-What do I do if someone in my family needs special seating accommodations or a sign language interpreter?
+What if one of my guests needs special seating accommodations or a sign language interpreter?

 Seating will be available for guests with special mobility needs.
-If you or anyone you know will need wheelchair seating, a sign language interpreter, or other accommodations, please contact Nick Mahlum at firstname.lastname@example.org.
+If you or one of your guests will need wheelchair seating, a sign language interpreter, or other accommodations, please contact Nick Mahlum at firstname.lastname@example.org.

 What if I won’t have enough credits to get my diploma at the end of spring term?

-Because the General Social Sciences department does not host a summer event, some candidates for summer or fall graduation choose to walk in the spring ceremony.
+Because the General Social Sciences department does not host more than one commencement event, some candidates for summer or fall graduation choose to walk in the spring ceremony.
 Students must be 16 credits or less from completing their degree are eligible to walk in the spring ceremony.
 Even if you still need credits to graduate and will be getting those in summer term, you may walk in the spring ceremony.
 The university no longer hosts a campus wide summer graduation.

 If you have any other questions, please contact us at email@example.com.